michaelangelopineda/ms2-lumiere/TESTING.md

 - [map.js](docs/jshint-valiation-img/jshintval-map.png)
 - [email.js](docs/jshint-valiation-img/jshintval-email.png)

-## A. Testing User Stories from User Experience Section
+## B. Testing User Stories from User Experience Section

 -   ### a.
 Artist's Fan Visitor Goals

 - **1. As a user (scented candle aficionado), I want to navigate the site easily so that I can find the content I am looking for.**
         - Upon entering the site, the user will immediately be greeted with a typical site layout wherein the name of the site is displayed on the left side and the navigation links is at the right on which they can click to go to the desire page.